WimObiwan/DBFImport/README.md

        --help                    Display this help screen.
        --version                 Display version information.

 The database must be an existing database.
 Every DBF file is imported into a database table with the same name (if the table exists, it is dropped first).
+A dot ('.') is displayed per 1000 records that are INSERTed in the database.

 # Examples